Analytics

 From Innovation Hubs to Global Competitors: AI's Impact on Central and Eastern Europe

 Artificial intelligence (AI) is becoming one of the key drivers of innovation and competitiveness in the global economy.
+CEE Digital's report on AI collaboration1 emphasizes that Central and Eastern Europe must work together to harness AI's transformative potential.
 The Central and Eastern Europe (CEE) region, with its dynamic economic development and growing technological potential, can play a significant role in this process.
+The European Commission's AI Strategy2 positions the region as crucial for Europe's digital sovereignty and competitive advantage.
 This analysis aims to explore the development potential of AI in the CEE area as an accelerator of innovation and competitiveness for Western Europe.
 We will examine both the positive and negative aspects of the CEE region for the business environment and define regional challenges, including the limitation of American chip exports and potential consequences for the region.

 Potential of AI in CEE

 The dynamic development of artificial intelligence in Central and Eastern Europe is transforming the region into an important center of innovation and competitiveness.
-In the Czech Republic, AI is used to optimize production processes and energy management, leading to increased efficiency and reduced operational costs.
+In the Czech Republic, AI is used to optimize production processes and energy management3, leading to increased efficiency and reduced operational costs.
 Companies like CEZ Group are investing in AI technologies to monitor and predict energy consumption, contributing to sustainable energy development.
-The Hungarian startup AI motive, specializing in autonomous vehicles, has attracted significant investments from global technology companies and venture capital funds.
-The Romanian company UiPath offers international tools that help businesses automate repetitive front- and back-office tasks.
-Intobip, a Croatian IT and telecommunications company, offers cloud-based communication solutions such as SMS, voice messages, push notifications, and emails.
-The Bulgarian company Payhawk has developed advanced solutions for expense management and bill automation, allowing enterprises to monitor expenses in real-time, automatically match receipts to transactions, and automate accounting processes.
+The Hungarian startup AImotive, specializing in autonomous vehicles, has attracted significant investments from global technology companies and venture capital funds4.
+The Romanian company UiPath offers international tools that help businesses automate repetitive front- and back-office tasks4.
+Infobip, a Croatian IT and telecommunications company, offers cloud-based communication solutions4 such as SMS, voice messages, push notifications, and emails.
+The Bulgarian company Payhawk has developed advanced solutions for expense management and bill automation4, allowing enterprises to monitor expenses in real-time, automatically match receipts to transactions, and automate accounting processes.
 The company is known for its innovative approach to managing corporate credits and expenses.
 These are just a few examples showcasing the developmental potential of this area.

 Domino Effect